chih87s/database-migration-tool/README.md

 - Rollback Support

 ## License
-`database-migration-tool` is available under the MIT license..
+`database-migration-tool` is available under the MIT license.
 See the [LICENSE](https://github.com/chih87s/database-migration-tool/blob/main/LICENSE) file for more information.

 ## Contributing
 Contributions are welcome! 🎉 We appreciate your help to make this tool even better.